 Train them: if you’ve got a little guy who is still learning, be ready to take the time needed to train them.
 Sit outside the bedroom door with a book or your computer until he falls asleep.
 If the tot gets out of bed, say ” it’s night time.
 Get back in bed.”
 If he does it again- say nothing- just point.
 Pick him up and carry him back to bed if you need to.
 Continue to monitor until the behavior stops.
 If you are consistent, it will only take a few nights for him to get the message.

-Biblical Chastisement: I’m thinking it’s no longer legal to suggest that you spank a child for disobedience (which I think is a shame), but I would suggest that you seek the Bible for help with disobedience.
+Biblical Chastisement: I’m thinking it’s no longer legal to suggest that you spank a child for disobedience, but I would suggest that you seek the Bible for help with disobedience.
 God lays out pretty clearly what parents are to do!